amr-gamall/16-Bit-MIPS-Pipelined-Processor/README.md

 # 16-Bit-MIPS-Pipelined-Processor
-Simple Processor using the MIPS archeticture.

-Todo
+- TODO:
-    * ALU and ALU control
+	- Complete the alu logic and control
-    * implement the CLA adder
+	- substitute ripple adder with CLA